Characters of Henry Danger and Danger Force: Phoebe Thunderman / Thundergirl

 Phoebe Thunderman (Kira Kosarin) appears in "Danger & Thunder".
 The character crosses over from The Thundermans.
 She comes to Swellview to assist Captain Man and Kid Danger while her parents have taken Nora, Billy and Chloe to a theme park.
 Thundergirl assisted Captain Man and Kid Danger against Toddler's villain alliance.
 It was mentioned in a discussion between Thundergirl and Captain Man that Thunderman is an old friend of Captain Man.

 Max Thunderman

 Max Thunderman (Jack Griffo) appears in "Danger & Thunder".
 The character crosses over from The Thundermans.
 He is Phoebe's twin brother.
 Max goes to Swellview and gets himself into Toddler's gathering of villains in order to get close to Dr. Minyak's latest weapon.

 Jack Frittleman

 Jack Frittleman (Alec Mapa) is the owner of the company Frittles.
 After his company's headquarters blown up twice, first in "The Trouble with Frittles" and second in "Henry's Frittle Problem", both times because of Captain Man and Kid Danger, he reappears in "Escape Room" as a villain trying to get revenge.
 In "The Fate of Danger: Part II", Jack Frittleman is among the villains attending Kid Danger's memorial.

-In Danger Force, Jack Frittelman is seen in "The Danger Force Awakens" where he was among the villains that were accidentally freed from Swellview Prison.
-He commented that he used to be a good guy.
+In Danger Force, Jack Frittelman is seen in "The Danger Force Awakens" where he was among the villains who are accidentally freed from Swellview Prison.